eh3rrera/MeasureARKitPusher/README.md

 # MeasureARKitPusher
 Simple measure AR app made with ARKit.
 It sends the measures to Pusher so they can be consumed by other apps in realtime.

-Follow the tutorial at Pusher's blog (https://pusher.com/tutorials/realtime-measuring-arkit/).
+You can follow the [tutorial](https://pusher.com/tutorials/realtime-measuring-arkit/) to build this application or jump straight to the code.

 [![Measuring app with ARKit and Pusher - 1](https://img.youtube.com/vi/osby8WfvPQA/0.jpg)](http://www.youtube.com/watch?v=osby8WfvPQA)